oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-paths.md

 `/competitors`
 `/competitors/{stockSymbol}`

-where `{stockSymbol}` is a string value representing the stock symbol of a competitor.
+where `{stockSymbol}` is a placeholder for the stock symbol of a competitor.

 ## Structured Properties